OreBoia/Java7EE_1Z0-900/Dispense/Oracle_Exam_Simulation_Quiz_3.md

 ### Question 51

-Which JSP standard action includes content at request time?
+Which JSP directive includes content at translation time?

 - a) `<%@ include %>`
 - b) `<jsp:include>`